 We are pleased to have Alyssa Muehmel with us this summer as a Ministry Intern.
 Alyssa is from Waterford, MI and recently graduated from Calvin College and will begin as a student at Western Theological Seminary in the fall.
 She will be trying out various aspects of ministry by helping as a High School Ministry leader, leading crafts for our youngest at VBS, helping with Meet Up & Eat Up, and working with Pastor Lindsay.

 Year One - Formation for Church Leadership:

 The overall goal of the first year is to design a process that will enable the student to discover who she or he is within the Christian community and to begin to discern some possible dimensions of God's call.
-Fellowship's First Year Interns are Hannah Barker Nickolay and Nathan Longfield.
+Fellowship's First Year Interns are have not been selected yet.

 Year Two - Cultivating a Vision for Church Leadership:

 The overall goal of the second year is to provide opportunities for the student to develop leadership skills in the area of caring, teaching and small group leadership, as well as to grow as a worship leader.
-Fellowship's Second Year Intern is Laurel Pals.
+Fellowship's Second Year Intern is Hannah Barker Nickolay.

 Year Three - Acquiring the Skills for Church Leadership:

 The overall goal for this third year is to provide the student opportunities to further develop ministry skills in the areas of caring, teaching, small group leadership and worship leadership - as well as develop skills in preaching and leadership of the congregation as an organization.
-Fellowship's Third Year Interns are Stacey Duensing and Julie Myers.
+Fellowship's Third Year Intern is Laurel Pals.